-W. Robert Fleischmann, Ph.D., is currently a Professor Emeritus at Central Michigan University College of Medicine (CMU).
-Bob had a distinguished academic career as an internationally recognized research scientist, as an excellent teacher, and as an innovative curriculum designer.
-He has received several awards for teaching excellence, as a lecturer, laboratory instructor, and problem-based learning facilitator.
-At the University of Texas Medical Branch in Galveston, he participated in an experimental Interactive Learning Track for the first two years that was based upon problem-based learning cases.
-At the University of Minnesota, he developed and directed the Foundations in Critical Thinking course that employed problem-based learning cases that were aligned with the didactic portion of the curriculum.
-At CMU, he was Director of Year One and Year Two.
-As such, he was given the responsibility for the design, development, and implementation of an integrated first and second year curriculum that featured problem-based learning cases, team-based learning, and interactive lectures.
+W. Robert (Bob) Fleischmann, PhD, is currently a Professor Emeritus at Central Michigan University College of Medicine (CMU).
+Dr. Fleischmann had a distinguished academic career as an internationally recognized research scientist, teacher and innovative curriculum designer.
+He has received several awards for teaching excellence as a lecturer, laboratory instructor and problem-based learning facilitator.
+At the University of Texas Medical Branch in Galveston, he participated in an experimental interactive learning track for the first two years that was based upon problem-based learning cases.
+At the University of Minnesota, he developed and directed the Foundations in Critical Thinking course, which employed problem-based learning cases that were aligned with the didactic portion of the curriculum.
+At CMU, he was Director of year one and year two and was given the responsibility for the design, development and implementation of an integrated first- and second-year curriculum that featured problem-based learning cases, team-based learning and interactive lectures.
 He also developed a method of combining problem-based learning cases and team-based learning.
-In addition, at CMU, he served two terms as interim Chair of the Foundational Sciences Discipline.
-He is the author of numerous problem-based learning cases and has trained faculty members both to write problem-based learning cases and to facilitate problem-based learning groups.
+In addition, Dr. Fleischmann served two terms as interim Chair of the Foundational Sciences Discipline at CMU.
+He is the author of numerous problem-based learning cases and has trained faculty members to write problem-based learning cases and to facilitate problem-based learning groups.

 Learning requires an interaction.
-The active learning process takes account of how much information people remember as well as the techniques needed to optimize the retention of information into long term memory.
-The greater the amount of interaction the higher the level of retention (eg., the retention rate for a lecture is 5%).
+The active learning process takes account of how much information people remember as well as the techniques needed to optimize the retention of information into long-term memory.
+The greater the amount of interaction, the higher the level of retention (e.g., the retention rate for a lecture is five percent).
 In addition, use of clinical cases is a good strategy to help students realize what information that don't have at the beginning of a lecture as well as what they have learned thereafter.

 - Richard C. Mohs.
-How Human Memory Works.
-Science. www.Howstuffwork.com
+How human memory works.
+Science.

 - Stacey T. Lutz and William G. Huitt.
-Information Processing and Memory: Theory and Applications. www.Edpsycinteractive.org
+Information processing and memory: Theory and applications.

 Release date: August 31, 2018